An Empirical Bayes Analysis of Object Trajectory Representation Models

 It allows us to incorporate prior knowledge about object trajectories via the basis functions $\phi_k(\tau)$.
-For example, since traffic participants carry mass and underlie physical constraints on how much force they can exert as well as strong preferences for smooth motion \cite{macadam_understanding_2003, hayati_jerk_2020, bae_self_2020}, we can choose a small number $n+1$ of smooth basis functions and model deviations from smooth behavior as random noise.
-Authors of \cite{buhet_plop_2020, su_temporally_2021} all use polynomials of at most degree 4 as basis functions.
+For example, since traffic participants carry mass and underlie physical constraints on how much force they can exert as well as having strong preferences for smooth motion \cite{macadam_understanding_2003, hayati_jerk_2020, bae_self_2020}, we can choose a small number $n+1$ of smooth basis functions and model deviations from smooth behavior as random noise.

-In contrast to sequence-based trajectory representations, this formulation is temporally continuous, i.e.\ provides arbitrary temporal resolution as highlighted by Su et al.\ \cite{su_temporally_2021}.